skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Add the heart failure data to Snowflake

-For this analysis, we will use the [Heart Failure Clinical Records](https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records) dataset.
+For this analysis, we'll use the [Heart Failure Clinical Records](https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records) dataset.
 The data is available for download as a CSV from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records).
 You can also access the data from this [S3 bucket](s3://heart-failure-records/heart_failure.csv).

 We'll walk through how to download the data from UCI and then upload it to Snowflake from a CSV.